 TEXT: TEXT is only available when equipped with Satellite radio.
-Your Audiophile radio may be equipped with Satellite ready capability.
+Your radio may be equipped with Satellite ready capability.
 The kit to enable Satellite reception is available through your dealer.
 Detailed Satellite instructions are included with the dealer installed kit.
 Check with your authorized dealer for availability.

-7. MENU: Press MENU repeatedly to access RDS on/off.
-Press

-✓ SEL-TEXT ➤ to toggle RDS
+7. MENU: Press MENU repeatedly to access RDS ON/OFF.
+Press ◀ SEL-TEXT ▶ to switch RDS ON or OFF.

-on/off.
 Press MENU again to access Program type mode or Show Type/Name mode.
 (MENU must be pressed within 10 seconds to proceed to the next RDS mode.)